 Second screen functionality is another added benefit with PlayStation 4 remote play.
 Developers will have the opportunity to add PlayStation Vita specific controls into their PS4 games giving them a variety of choices and possibilities to create features that will provide benefits to gamers on an additional display.

 Second screen capabilities is one of many reasons for you to purchase a PS Vita.
 It’s great to see that Sony is making the PS Vita even more of a relevant part of the PlayStation 4 experience.
-As far as using the PS Vita as a secondary controller to play PS4 games directly, it will only work if the developer specifically programs it to be allowed in their game, which is highly unlikely.
+As far as using the PS Vita as a secondary controller to play PS4 games directly (instead of the DualShock 4 controller), it will only work if the developer specifically programs it to be allowed in their game, which is highly unlikely.

 With PlayStation 4 having video encoding technology implemented into the system allowing screen-sharing features, gameplay recording, and remote play functionality, all the benefits of streaming technology will provide owners of the PS4 system with a true next generation experience.